danloh/atpage/README.md

 ## Features

 - Feed on one page to show your footprints on ATProto
 - Customize the styles of the page
+- Inject JS to the page
 - Pure web app running in your browser

 ## Services supported